A beginner's guide to disc golf

 Disc golf is based on traditional golf, but instead of using clubs to knock a golf ball into a hole, you throw a disc into a basket.
 And instead of irons, drivers and putters you have...well, you still have putters and drivers, but instead of clubs, you have discs.
 And there can be big differences in the flight of each disc.
 But before we get into the equipment, let's go over the basics of disc golf.

-Playing A Hole
+Playing A HOle

-Once you and the rest of the players in your group have made your tee shots, follow your disc to where it landed.
+Once you, and the rest of the players in your group, have made your tee shots, follow your disc to where it landed.
 Your next throw must be taken directly behind where the disc came to rest on your previous throw.
 This is called your lie.

 Look out for Mandatories, Out of Bounds areas and hazard areas when moving down the fairway.
+Missing a Mandatory or landing out of bounds or in a hazard will add penalty strokes to your score.

 A hole is completed when your disc comes to rest in the basket.
 Count up your strokes, including any penalty strokes, and that is your score for the hole.